+The unique and exclusive Fashions in the Garden event, held Friday, August 7, 2020 by Gentry Manor, was a huge success for owners James Lizotte and Thomas Smith.
 The creative team held the show outdoors and designed it in a way that promoted both fun and safety.

 “We were initially going to cancel the event all together, but I was getting sick and tired of being at home and this gave us a great reason to dress up,” said Smith.
 “It took some careful planning and I am thrilled that we pulled off a show that was entertaining, kept everyone healthy, and was everything we hoped for.”

 In the past Gentry Manor has hosted events with hundreds of people in attendance, including special venues such as the Chatham Airport.

 “This event was only going to be for 40 people, but after we sold out the tickets within hours of launching we added a second showing the same day.
 There were requests to add a third and fourth showing but that didn’t seem fair to the models.
 Given how well this has gone, it’s something we’ll consider doing again,” said Smith.